 Listen carefully and answer questions directly.
 If you did not understand the job interview questions, ask them to explain them better to you, do not answer unless you are sure what you have been asked.

 Mistake # 3: Falling for it

-This does not mean that you have to avoid jokes or affirmations that have nothing to do with the professional area, but you must always promptly go back to the subject of the discussion.
+This does not mean that you have to avoid jokes or affirmations that have nothing to do with the job, but you must promptly go back to the subject of the discussion as soon as possible.

 Mistake # 4: Trying to take the lead